farhanma/farhanma/README.md

 Mohammed Al Farhan is a senior HPC technology consultant at HPE, where he is responsible for monitoring, implementation, and maintenance of large-scale systems optimized for HPC and AI workloads.
-Previously, Al Farhan was a senior data engineer at KAPSARC, focusing on developing production-ready data analytics solutions for in-house developed models for energy, economy, and climate.
+Previously, Al Farhan was a senior data engineer at KAPSARC, focusing on developing production-ready data engineering and analytics solutions for in-house developed models for energy, economy, and climate.
 Prior to that, Farhan was a postdoc at KAUST, where he worked with David E. Keyes on developing scalable algorithms exploiting data sparsity in dense matrices to bridge between architectures that are increasingly memory-austere on a per-core basis and extreme-scale scientific applications.
 Before that, Mohammed was a